Maryam23468/Youtube_Comment_Analysis/README.md

-# YouTube Comment Analysis Project
+# YouTube Comment Analysis Project Using Machine Learning & Deep Learning Model

 Welcome to the **YouTube Comment Analysis** GitHub repository.
 This project leverages machine learning and deep learning for large-scale sentiment and emotion analysis of YouTube comments, providing actionable insights for creators, brands, and researchers.